StephenOTT/GitHub-Analytics/README.md

 1. With some simple modifications for uploading to GitHub rather than just downloading from GitHub, a full GitHub "Backup your Repo" solution can be provided.
 Backup.co is currently providing a private beta for this.
 This would be a easy solution to provide

-2. Time Tracking.
-Using GFM and text searching on the DB side we can gather time tracking information.
+2. ~~Time Tracking.
+Using GFM and text searching on the DB side we can gather time tracking information~~  Added as part of GitHub-Time-Tracking Web App.

 3. Network Analysis of GitHub Issues to show network graph of issue mentions and use mentions.
 This can show dependencies within the project/issue tracker and show who is the most popular user to be mentioned for types of issues.
 This would produce very interesting graphics for large projects.